rurreac/slider/README.md

 * Run commands remotely,
 * Upload / download files,
 * Run a reverse socks v5 server,
+* Port forwarding,
+and more.

 All through a cyphered connection, while allowing clients and servers authenticate and verify each other through [Ed25519](https://ed25519.cr.yp.to/) key pairs.

 ## How does it work?
 In a normal scenario, a Slider Server runs a web server on a given port, waiting for Slider clients to establish websocket connections.

 Those websocket connections are then transformed into network connections which are then reused to create an SSH Server on the Server side and an SSH Client on the Client side, encrypting this way the connection and providing a way to authenticate